pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * But this wasn't how it started:

     * Started with a photo capture app that would upload to your computer and that would file to the government
-    * But when they created the app prototype, people made it clear they wanted to just finish it on their phone
+    * But when they created the app prototype, testers made it clear they wanted to just finish it on their phone
+    * Stepped back and looked at the feedback from prototype users and listened carefully

+        * Mobile fans raved in long discussions
+        * Web fans said one word answers like, "nice" and "neat"

 4. Leader has to live by the same rules and disciplines as everyone else.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~